 Michael holds a BFA in Acting from Miami University, Oxford, Ohio; as well as a Second Degree Black Belt in Tae Kwon Do.

 He got his start in theatre at the age of seventeen with Muse Machine in his hometown of Dayton, Ohio.
-There, he was featured as Gerald in Me & My Girl, as well as on the recordings Tonight At Eight and Muse Machine: On Broadway.
 He recently revisited Muse to give back to the youth in arts organization that sparked his career, appearing in concert at Dayton’s historic Victoria Theatre in an evening entitled Can’t Take My Eyes Off Of You.